 According to FreedomHouse, Malaysia is one of 30 countries globally known to use cyber troopers.

-Having said that, you must have a VPN to protect your information from prying eyes and regain your privacy online.
+Having said that, you must have a VPN to protect your information from prying eyes and regain your privacy online as layer protection.

 Read more below to find out why you need a VPN in Malaysia.

 Is there a Need for VPN services in Malaysia

 Yes — there is a need for VPN services.

 While there are so many reasons to consider why choosing a VPN, some of them are more important than others for users in Malaysia.

 For instance, government surveillance and cybercrime are big issues, so you’ll need to pick one with excellent security.

 The Malaysian government utilizes invasive monitoring and censorship tactics to control information access.